Website maintenance

 Php_valuememory_limit 256M

 Save the file and reload the site.
-If the error clears, you have to contact your hosting provider to find out more about the memory limit being exhausted.
+If the error clears, you must contact your hosting provider to learn more about the memory limit being exhausted.

 6. Check for PHP version issue

-If the plugins are not compatible with the PHP version, it could lead to a 500 internal server error.
+If the plugins are incompatible with the PHP version, it could lead to a 500 internal server error.
 Your site should be running PHP 7 or higher.
 Use the method stated earlier to detect the faulty plugin.

-If you can access a cPanel, navigate through and choose a PHP Version you will find in the Software section.
+If you can access a cPanel, navigate through and choose a PHP version, which you will find in the Software section.

-Then contact your hosting provider to give you information on changing or upgrading your PHP version.
-Your hosting provider can either upgrade or change your PHP version.
-If it is not possible to do this, you can choose to delete the Plugin or find a good alternative.
+Then, contact your hosting provider to give you information on changing or upgrading your PHP version.
+Your hosting provider can either boost or change your PHP version.
+If this is impossible, you can delete the plugin or find a good alternative.

 7. Reinstall Your WordPress Core Files

-After all the above methods, if the 500 Internal Server Error Message still appears on your screen; then there is one last thing you can do.
+After all the above methods, if the 500 Internal Server Error Message still appears on your screen, there is one last thing you can do.
 Your WordPress core files might be corrupt.
 Therefore, it would be a good idea to reinstall and re-upload them.

 To do this, download the WordPress zip file from the WordPress.org site and extract it; you will find a WordPress folder.
-Use an FTP client to your website.
+Use an FTP client for your website.
 The next step is to visit the root folder of your website.
-Select the ‘wp-includes’ and ‘wp-admin’ folders, right-click and select ‘upload.’
+Select the ‘wp-includes’ and ‘wp-admin’ folders, right-click, and select ‘upload.’

-After the folders are transferred to your server, you would receive a prompt asking if you want to overwrite the file.
+After transferring the folders to your server, you will receive a prompt asking if you want to overwrite the file.
 Select ‘overwrite.’
-Your FTP client would now replace older core files with new ones to fix the issue of a corrupted file.
+Your FTP client will now replace older core files with new ones to fix a corrupted file issue.
 Note that this process does not delete your information from the site but solves a corrupted file problem.

-After doing this and reloading your site, you are not to see the error message.
+After doing this and reloading your site, you will not see the error message.
 But, if you do, there is one last resort.

 8. Reach out to your hosting provider

-After trying all these methods and you get the error message, it is best to reach out to your hosting provider for assistance.
+After trying all these methods and getting the error message, it is best to contact your hosting provider for assistance.
 They could check the server thoroughly to determine what could be the cause of the error.

-Your hosting provider could check the server logs for any errors and check for file permissions also.
+Your hosting provider could check the server logs for any errors and check for file permissions.

-Also, a repeated encounter of this error could mean that the website server is not fully equipped to host your website.
+Also, a repeated encounter with this error could mean the website server is not fully equipped to host your website.
 Therefore, your hosting provider can look into the problem and proffer solutions that would help resolve the error.